-Code 4HMS321 Departmen Human Movement Science t Title Human Movement Science 3C Prerequisites 4HMS211 & 4H Co-requisites None Aim Paper 1: Aetio th the necessary knowledge, of sports injuries; identify signs ty to provide safe, effective port related injuries, sustained ing and/or competit tion.
-Paper 2: Motor • ovement, students will gain a • naing of now movements are planned, coordinated, and Content executed.
-Paper 1: Aetiology of Sports Injuries Content I provention of enerts injuries: Injury and the stages of an injury; Risk factors and prevention of sports injuries; Classification of Injuries; Injuries due to trauma; Joint ligament injuries; Dislocations; Muscle injuries; Tendon Injuries; Overuse injuries; Concussion; Whiplash; Carpal Tunnel Syndrome; Acromioclavicular Dislocation; Rotator Cuff; Biceps Tendinopathy; Tennis and Golfers Elbow; Scheurmann's Disease; Sciatica and Piriformis Syndrome; Adductor and Abductor Strain; Anterior Knee Pain; Runner's Knee; Anterior Cruciate Ligament (ACL); Tibial Stress Syndrome; Compartment Syndrome; Ankle Sprains and Plantar Fasciitis.
+Code 4HMS321 Departmen t Human Move ement Science Title Human Movement Science 3C Prerequisites 4HMS211 & 4HMS212 Co-requisites None Aim Paper 1: Aetio • The aim of the module is to provide learners with the necessary knowledge, skills and techniques to understand the aetiology of sports injuries; identify signs and symptoms of sports injuries, and the ability to provide safe, effective assessment and management of soft tissue and sport related injuries, sustained during different phases of training and/or competition.
+Paper 2: Motor Learning This course will focus on the neural control of movement, students will gain a deep understanding of how movements are planned, coordinated, and executed.
+Content Paper 1: Aetiology of Sports Injuries Injury and the stages of an injury; Risk factors and prevention of sports injuries; Classification of Injuries; Injuries due to trauma; Joint ligament injuries; Dislocations; Muscle injuries; Tendon Injuries; Overuse injuries; Concussion; Whiplash; Carpal Tunnel Syndrome; Acromioclavicular Dislocation; Rotator Cuff; Biceps Tendinopathy; Tennis and Golfers Elbow; Scheurmann's Disease; Sciatica and Piriformis Syndrome; Adductor and Abductor Strain; Anterior Knee Pain; Runner's Knee; Anterior Cruciate Ligament (ACL); Tibial Stress Syndrome; Compartment Syndrome; Ankle Sprains and Plantar Fasciitis.
 Paper 2: Motor Learning An Introduction to Motor Learning; The Nervous System; Selective Attention; The Process of Sensation; The Process of Forming a Perception; The Process of Planning Actions; The Process of Producing Actions, Learning Motor Skills.
-Assessment 50% Continuous assessments 50% Formal end of module theory (3 hours) exam DP 40% Continuous Assessment Mark 80% Attendance at practical sessions Requirement S Г , Code 4HMS322 Department Hun nan Movement Science
+Assessment 50% Continuous assessments 50% Formal end of module theory (3 hours) exam DP 40% Continuous Assessment Mark 80% Attendance at practical sessions Requirement s Code 4HMS322 Department Human Movement Science

 Title Human Movement Science 3D Prerequisites 4HMS211 & 4HMS212 Co-requisites None Aim Paper 1: Measurement and Evaluation The aim of this module is provide the skills necessary to perform various tests and measurements for all age and/or fitness levels groups within a physical activity framework and in all realms of sport.
 Paper 2: Research Methodology The aim of this module is to serve as an introduction to sport-and-exercise-science related research methodology.
-This module serves to provide the background knowledge and skills in sport-and-exercise-science related scientific research Content Paper 1: Measurement and Evaluation Significance of measurement and evaluation for research findings.
+This module serves to provide the background knowledge and skills in sport-and-exercise-science related scientific research.
+Content Paper 1: Measurement and Evaluation Significance of measurement and evaluation for research findings.
 Value of testing in sport - why do we test and why is the results significant for sport scientists?
 Factors affecting sport testing - specificity, validity and reliability of different sport related tests.
 Sport related motor & physical fitness testing (strength tests; isokinetic testing; explosive power; speed tests; muscle aerobic & anaerobic endurance; agility; flexibility & body composition; and reaction time).
 Specific testing of different sporting codes of all age and/or fitness levels groups.
-Report writing and analysing results and findings Paper 2: Research Methodology The nature of sport-and-exercise-science related research; different ways of problem solving; different types of research; research ethics; the literature review, defining and delimiting the research problem; the research hypothesis, formulation the research method; the needs for statistics; Communication, discussion and interpretation of research findings; drawing communicable Assessment 50% Continuous assessments 50% Formal end of module theory (3 hours) exam DP Requirement s 40% Continuous Assessment Mark 80% Attendance at practical sessions
+Report writing and analysing results and findings Paper 2: Research Methodology The nature of sport-and-exercise-science related research; different ways of problem solving; different types of research; research ethics; the literature review, defining and delimiting the research problem; the research hypothesis, formulation the research method; the needs for statistics; Communication, discussion and interpretation of research findings; drawing communicable Assessment 50% Continuous assessments 50% Formal end of module theory (3 hours) exam DP Requirement s 40% Continuous Assessn nent Mark 80% Att endance at practical sessions